President Trump, Republican Donor Have Financial Stakes In Company That Makes Hydroxychloroquine, Per Reports

 Trump reported last year that three of his family trusts each had investments via a Dodge & Cox mutual fund.
 That fund’s largest holding is Sanofi.

 Trump also appears to have another, indirect connection to a manufacturer of hydroxychloroquine.
-Chirag Patel, co-founder of Amneal Pharmaceuticals, which is itself planning to produce the drug in pill form, is a member of Trump’s Trump National Golf Course Bedminster in New Jersey, and has golfed with Mr. Trump at least twice since he became president, according to an unidentified witness.
+Chirag Patel, co-founder of Amneal Pharmaceuticals, which is itself planning to produce the drug in pill form, is a member of Trump National Golf Course Bedminster in New Jersey and has golfed with Mr. Trump at least twice since he became president, according to an unidentified witness.

 Some Trump associates also have connections to hydroxychloroquine manufacturers.
-Ken Fisher, of Fisher Asset management, is known to be a donor to Rebublicans, including Trump.
+Ken Fisher, of Fisher Asset Management, is known to be a donor to Republicans, including Trump.
 Fisher’s company is also a shareholder of Sanofi.

 Similarly, Invesco, the fund previously run by Commerce Secretary Wilbur Ross, is also an investor in Sanofi.
-Ross, for his part, has denied “any involvement in the decision to explore [hydroxychloroqine] as a treatment [for coronavirus].”
+Ross, for his part, has denied “any involvement in the decision to explore [hydroxychloroquine] as a treatment [for coronavirus].”